dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

 indexing through multiple lists to grab the object we need.
 This makes the code less prone to errors in case configs need to be modified in the future.
-However, when adding objects that have no reference in further code, it is acceptable to omit creating a variale and to simply initialize the object within the corresponding adder method.
+However, when adding objects that have no reference in further code, it is acceptable to omit creating a variable and to simply initialize the object within the corresponding adder method.

 ## How to generate